On Competitive Analysis for Polling Systems: Introduction

 \subsection{Problem Statement}

-As mentioned earlier, the unprocessed jobs from the same prototype (or family) can be modeled as a queue.
-We thus consider a single server system with $k$ parallel queues.
-Jobs arrive at each queue will wait until being served by the server.
-Figure \ref{fig:Polling-System} shows a polling system with $k=4$ queues.
-The processing time (workload) $p_{i}$ of the $i^{th}$ arriving job is revealed instantly upon its arrival time $r_{i}$.
+As mentioned earlier, unprocessed jobs from the same prototype (or family) can be modeled as a queue.
+We thus consider a single server system with $k$ parallel queues, as in Figure \ref{fig:Polling-System}.
+The processing time $p_{i}$ of the $i^{th}$ arriving job is revealed instantly upon its arrival time $r_{i}$.
 The server can serve the jobs that are waiting in queues in any order non-preemptively.
 However, a setup time $\tau$ is incurred when the server switches from one queue to another.
-We assume that once the setup is in progress, it can be interrupted but it is not resumable.
-Next time when the server switches to this queue, a setup time $\tau$ is still needed.
 Information $(r_{j},p_{j})$ about a future job $j$ (for all $j$) remains unknown to the server until job $j$ arrives in the system.
-The objective is to find service order for jobs and queues to minimize total completion time over all jobs, where the completion time of a job is the time period from time 0 to when the job has been served (exits the system).
-It is assumed that the number of jobs is an arbitrary large finite quantity.
-We wish to also state that previous studies of polling systems usually assume that $(r_{j},p_{j})$ follows certain random distributions (see \cite{takagi1988queuing}), but in our paper we study polling systems from an online scheduling perspective and allow polling systems to have arbitrary arrival times and processing times.
+The objective is to find the service order for jobs and queues to minimize total completion time over all jobs, where the completion time of a job is the time period from time 0 to the time when the job has been served (exits the system).
+It is assumed that the total number of jobs is an arbitrary large finite quantity.